stevenolen/chef-sanoid/README.md

 ## Description

 A chef cookbook which provides an LWRP interface for the [sanoid](https://github.com/jimsalterjrs/sanoid) tool (for making snapshots with ZFS).
 Additionally the `sanoid::default` recipe installs the latest sanoid and syncoid to the system.
-Thanks to [chef-accumulator](https://github.com/kisoku/chef-accumulator) and [opscode-backup](https://github.com/opscode-cookbooks/opscode-backup) (for some cookbook design patterns) cookbook and also github user jimsalterjrs for the snapshot tool!
+Thanks to [chef-accumulator](https://github.com/kisoku/chef-accumulator) and [opscode-backup](https://github.com/opscode-cookbooks/opscode-backup) (for some cookbook design patterns) cookbooks as well as github user [jimsalterjrs](https://github.com/jimsalterjrs) for the snapshot tool!

 ## Supports